afab85/challengerApplication/README.md

 You need to edit with yours localhost address and credentials at the application.properties in resources folder.

-Also create in your SGBD the database challenge_application, the persistence tables will be created automatically.
+Also create in your RDBMS the database challenge_application, the persistence tables will be created automatically.